ICAEW.com works better with JavaScript enabled.

 “This was three years ago,” he explains.
 “It was a no-brainer to put myself forward, but HMRC had very specific criteria about who could take part.
 For example, the tester’s method of tax payment.
 I asked my client base whether anyone was interested in signing up, but nobody was, so I geared my own tax payment towards self-employment.
 However, that was just one of the areas that HMRC screened people on, and they turned me down several times before accepting me.”

 Once Patrick was on board, he had his own specific thoughts on why he was there.
-“More than anything else, I wanted to look at MTD IT from the accountant’s point of view, rather than the user’s,” he says.
+“More than anything else, I wanted to look at MTD income tax from the accountant’s point of view, rather than the user’s,” he says.
 “I was always confident from a UX perspective that the vendors would design nice, clear processes for users to submit their quarterly updates.
 But I had a series of more profession-related questions, such as: ‘What if there’s a loss in a given period?
 What if you go from a loss to a positive?
 And what if you have a capital item to account for?’”

 He notes that it was about being critical, and occasionally breaking the system, to find out what needs to be changed, so it will work as smoothly as possible for mass adoption.